MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-dual-region-with-secure-virtual-wan-with-globalreach.md

 This section focuses on only the Azure VMware Solution Cloud Region 1 and Azure VMware Solution Cloud Region 2.
 Each Azure VMware Solution private cloud has an ExpressRoute connection to its local regional hub (connections labeled as "D").

 Each Azure VMware Solution Cloud Region connects back to an on-premises via ExpressRoute Global Reach.
-Azure VMware Solution Cloud Region 1 Global Reach connection is shown as "Global Reach (A)".
-The Azure VMware Solution Cloud Region 2 Global Reach connection is shown as "Global Reach (B)".
+Azure VMware Solution Cloud Region 1 Global Reach connection is shown as Global Reach (A).
+The Azure VMware Solution Cloud Region 2 Global Reach connection is shown as Global Reach (B).
 Both Azure VMware Solution private clouds are connected directly to each other via Global Reach shown as Global Reach (C).
 Keep in mind that Global Reach traffic will never transit any hub firewalls.

 Ensure that you explicitly configure Global Reach (A), Global Reach (B), and Global Reach (C).
-It is imperative to do this to prevent connectivity issues between Global Reach sites.
-See traffic flow section for more information.
+It is imperative to do this step to prevent connectivity issues between Global Reach sites.
+For more information, see traffic flow section.

-The diagram below illustrates traffic flows from the perspective of the Azure VMware Solution Private Clouds.
+The diagram illustrates traffic flows from the perspective of the Azure VMware Solution Private Clouds.

 ![Diagram of Dual-Region Azure VMware Solution with Cross Azure VMware Solution Topology](./media/dual-region-virtual-wan-2.png)